darius-daniel/alx-low_level_programming/0x00-hello_world/README.md

 3-name => a script that compiles a C file and creates an executable named __*cisfun*__

 4-puts.c => a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.

+5-printf.c => a C program that prints exactly, "with proper grammar, but the outcome is a piece of art,", followed by a new line.
+	Use the function printf
+	You are not allowed to use the function puts
+	Your program should return 0
+	Your program should compile without warning when using the -Wall gcc option